Home > China Tour with TibetTibet Train Tour

 Shanghai, world metropolis.
 Yu Garden (Yu Yuan), the Bund

 From here you can explore the enchanting old city area.
 You dive into the world of the Far Eastern culture with all your senses: The distinctive flair of the old street with its tiny alleys, food stalls and small shops.
-Originally built in 1559, it served as the private garden of high-ranking official from that time.
+Originally built in 1559, it served as the private garden of high-ranking official by then.
 The word “Yu” contains a meaning of “safe and peaceful”.
 Afterwards, take a walk on the Bund (Waitan), the waterfront of Shanghai.
 The view of the skyline as well as the old gorgeous buildings in European style is impressive.
-In the afternoon transfer to airport to take flight (MU2676 1850/2115) to Yichang, the starting point of the upstream Yangtze Cruise.
+In the afternoon transfer to airport to take flight MU5393 1820/2055 to Yichang, the starting point of the upstream Yangtze Cruise.
 Transfer to pier and embark the cruise ship.

 Overnight at 5*Yangtze Cruiser